simonmcc/simple-credential-store/README.md

 * Make creating credential sets easier, in particular the secret creation
 * Improve the "do we have a working gpg setup" validation.
+* gpg recipient is hardcoded - minor tweak required by users